PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 post-broadcast static-shape result retention contract above.
 Implement only the unconditional assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late post-broadcast static-shape result retention implementation checkpoint

+The unconditional reconciliation now requests `include_mutation_count=True` and retains the two-key result as `_very_late_broadcast_static_shape_stats`.
+The additional key counts constant shape-parameter, operator-option, direct tensor-metadata, and ordinary output- shape writes during the existing fixed-point walk.
+It adds no ModelIR copy, fingerprint, or traversal.

+This change preserves unconditional execution because the preceding layout- Transpose result does not expose prune-only mutation.
+Reconciler behavior and fixed-point order, preceding owners, captured broadcast target, following tensor-count boundary, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+The new result has no consumer and controls no guard.

+The first implementation run exposed one stale adjacent boundary assertion that required the successor to be a raw default-schema call.
+It now requires the exact `_very_late_broadcast_static_shape_stats` assignment and `include_mutation_count=True`.
+Production was unchanged by this test-only correction.

+Implementation validation completed sequentially under `uv`:

+- broadcast and reconciliation boundary contracts: `2 passed in 0.64s`
+- complete reconciler contract, layout-Transpose/broadcast owners, terminal occurrence, architecture, and pass-efficiency coverage:
+  `357 passed in 19.30s`
+- branch-changed broad suite plus the same reconciliation and owner coverage:
+  `1430 passed in 25.27s`

+These are unit, contract, and orchestration checks; this observation-only change does not claim a new model-corpus run.

+At resume, audit the guarded shared-late `_reconcile_static_tensor_shapes()` call after the boundary-signature, HardSwish, Squeeze, Conv-Transpose, two binary-repair, and three singleton/consecutive dictionaries plus tensor-count delta.
+Preserve its existing predicate and characterize only a complete opt-in result target.
+Commit and push only; do not create, reopen, or update a pull request.